Customize window layouts in Visual Studio

 The following illustration shows the guide diamond for document windows, which can only be docked within the editing frame:

-The following illustration shows Solution Explorer being docked in a new location, which is shown by the blue shaded area:
+The following illustration shows Solution Explorer being docked in a new location that's demarcated by the blue shaded area:

 Close and auto-hide tool windows